Vikaspogu/blog/content/blog/gitops-tekton-argocd/index.md

 ### Create Pipeline

-A Pipeline is a collection of Tasks that you want to run as part of your workflow.
-Each Task in a Pipeline is executed in a pod and by default they run in parallel.
-However, you can specify the order by using `runAfter`
+A Pipeline is a collection of tasks you want to run as part of your workflow.
+Each Task in a Pipeline gets executed in a pod and runs in parallel by default.
+However, you can specify the order by using `runAfter`.

-There are 3 Tasks in below pipeline
+The below pipeline consists of three tasks.

-- Clone source code
+- Cloning source code
-- Build and push image using `Buildah` cluster task
+- Build and push images using the `Buildah` cluster task
-- Syncing argo deployment
+- Synchronize Argo deployment

 ```yaml
 apiVersion: tekton.dev/v1alpha1